-To accelerate the spread of innovation in care delivery, CIN will focus on five critical topic areas in 2018 and 2019:
+To accelerate the spread of innovation in care delivery, CIN has developed programming and resources for some of health care’s most complex problems:

 - Making improvements in behavioral health care, with an emphasis on cost management

 - Addressing social needs that affect health, with an emphasis on cost management

 - Understanding the fundamentals of managing financial risk and the cost of care